noviawang44/phyreg/README.md

 ## FAQ

 Q: Doesn't the driver keep reseting the values while you are playing with them?

 A: The driver seems to only know about the standard bottom 7 registers, so will not mess with stuff you are doing to others.
 To be safe, I usually will move the PHY to a different address before I start messing with it so that linux can not find it (the driver only looks for the address once at startup).

+Q: What does `IDLE READ ACK` mean?

+A: These are status messages printed as the tool runs the sequence to access the register.

+It prints `IDLE` when it finds the MDIO bus idle, or else it will print `WAIT` while it wait for it to be idle.
+It prints `READ` when it issues the read command (`GO` in the MDIO lingo).
+It prints `ACK ` when it seen the `ACK` bit set showing that the read completed and the data is ready.

+It usually prints these so fast that you can't see any delay between them.

+If it gets stuck in any of these states then either there is something wrong with the bus, the PHY, or you are trying to talk to a PHY that doesn't exist (or at least respond).

 ## Background